McHenry County Residents Carve Out Unique Careers

 “I have a sign by my desk that says, ‘Don’t let fear control you,’” she says.
 “I’m very persistent, and if someone else can succeed at something, there’s no reason I can’t.”

-Like many professionals who serve homeowners, Tony Olszewski’s work typically begins with a phone call.
+Spirits All Around Like many professionals who serve homeowners, Tony Olszewski’s work typically begins with a phone call.

 “I interview the person, determine the problem and sometimes we can resolve it over the phone, but usually it requires us to go out to the site,” he says.
 “Sometimes, we’re called in on emergencies, especially if there’s a child involved.”

 As founder of McHenry County Paranormal Research, Olszewski specializes in helping residents and businesses resolve haunting issues in their buildings.
 A retired police officer, he founded the nonprofit business to help both clients and spirits.